CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 Login to `https://thethings.example.com/`.
 You will be taken to {{%tts%}} console.

->Replace `https://thethings.example.com` with the URL of your deployment.
-For example, `<domain>.eu1.cloud.thethings.industries`.

 {{< figure src="001_adding_application.png" alt="{{%tts%}} console home page" >}}

 Click on **Go to Applications**, and then click on **+ Add Application** to reach the application registration page.